-- 1. In the opinion of the Directors of the Company: - (a) the consolidated financial statements and notes that are contained in pages 30 to 64 and the remuneration report in the Directors' Report, set out on pages 11 to 16, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 30 June 2022 and of its performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 2.
-The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the financial year ended 30 June 2022. - 3.
+- 1. In the opinion of the Directors of the Company: - the consolidated financial statements and notes that are contained in pages 28 to 62 and the remuneration report in the Directors' Report, set out on pages 11 to 15, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as of 30 June 2023 and of its performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 2.
+The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Executive Director and Finance Director for the financial year ended 30 June 2023. - 3.
 The Directors draw attention to Note 2 to the consolidated financial statements, which include a statement of compliance with International Financial Reporting Standards.